b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 ```
 ---
 - This works if you were not the one calling window function directly
-- But you might need to have a lot of "mocked" properties for server.
+- But you might need to have a lot of "fake" properties for server.
-- Not your job to re-implement browser APIs
+- It is not your job to re-implement browser APIs.

 ##### A better solution